victorsaad00/Projeto3Grupo/README.md

   ### Movie recomendation app

- **Welcome to our Movie recomendation made with Flutter and Django API**
+ **Welcome to our Movie recomendation app made with Flutter and Django API**

   - First you need to install the following:
   - [Python](https://www.python.org/downloads/)